 The area now known as Zululand lies on the

 south-eastern coast of Africa, between the Drakensberg Mountains

 and the Indian Ocean.
 A sub-tropical coastal strip rises through

-a steep rolling grassland to cool inland heights, many of which were thickly forested.
+a steep rolling grassland to cool inland heights, many of which

-abundantly in the valleys and the area was
+game.
+Thornbush grew abundantly in the valleys and the area was

-covered with an extensive variety of grasses, which, coupled with
+covered with an extensive variety of grasses which, coupled with

 the comparative absence of tsetse fly, provided some of the finest

 The Zulus were part of the wider cultural and

-racial group known as the Nguni, who arrived in the area
+racial group known as the Nguni, a people who arrived in the area

 sometime in the seventeenth century in search of fresh pastures.
-They extended over the locale,

-to a common ancestor.
+groups, all of whom maintained a claim to a common ancestor.